-Database optimization is the an effective way to increase performance.
+8. Database optimization in CMSDatabase optimization is the an effective way to increase performance.
 If you use a content management system (CMS) packed with complex plugins, the database size increases and your website works slower.
 For instance, the WordPress CMS stores comments, blog posts, and other information that take up a lot of data storage.
 Each CMS requires its own optimization measures and also has a number of specific plugins.
-For WordPress, for example, you may consider WP-Optimize.
+For Wordpress, for example, you may consider WP-Optimize.

 - Use modern formats WOFF2 for modern browsers;

 - Include only those character sets that are used on the site;

 10. Detect 404 errorsA 404 error means that a “Page isn’t found”.
 This message is provided by the hosting to browsers or search engines when the accessed content of a page no longer exists.
 In order to detect and correct a 404 error, you can use error detection tools and plugins.
 As we mentioned, additional plugins can negatively affect your website speed, so we advise running the resource through external tools for error detection.
 For instance, Xenu’s Link Sleuth, Google Webmaster Tools (GWT), and 404 Redirected Plugin For WordPress.